trydydd/slimemoldgrappling/content/blog/outcome_v_process_goals.md

 \- Trey

 P.S.
 The irony of an ecological dynamics grappling club partnering with a mental models business is not lost on us!

+### Join the Mailing List

+If you would like content like this sent to your inbox weekly with one discount from our partners per month sign up below!

+{{< newsletter >}}